RJ333/Glyphosate_gene_richness/README.md

 I performed parallel runs of dada2, as each sequencing run data needs interactive and individual caretaking: the plotting of the sequence quality will show you where to trim your reads.
 The outcome of the scripts `02_dada2...r` are `.RData`-files, which contain a sequence table (Seqtab).
 At the moment, all workspaces need to be loaded to merge the Seqtabs from the parallel runs into one object (`03_dada2_glyph_water_mergetest.r`).
 Those sequences will then be assigned taxonomically and turned into an `phyloseq`-object.

 ****phyloseq analysis****

-about to come, this is supposed to be the same for dada2 and mothur processed data
+about to come, this is supposed to be the same for `dada2` and `mothur`-processed data

 ***Metagenomic analysis***